"As iron sharpens iron, so one man sharpens another."

 Receiving Criticism as Gift

-A man's capacity to receive another man's direct criticism is a measure of his maturity.
+A man's capacity to receive another man's direct criticism measures his maturity.
 When a brother tells us a hard truth, the immature response is to defend, deflect, or attack.
 The mature response is to listen.

-The men who can tell us uncomfortable truths are more valuable than those who only affirm us.
+The men who tell us uncomfortable truths are more useful than those who only affirm us.
 Seek them out.
 Thank them when they challenge us.

 Choosing Brothers Who Challenge Us